jamesthekee/jamesthekee.github.io/README.md

 ## Welcome to my page

-I'm an undergraduate cs student with a broad interest in the Computer Science and Mathematics.
-Some of my projects are available here on github.
-Here they are:
+I'm a cs student. and i like computing and maths. some of my dirt projects are available. here they are:

 [My Password manager](https://github.com/jamesthekee/password-manager)